17AnuragMishra/ThoughtVibe/README.md

-# SYO Blog Application 🚀
+# ThoughtVibe Blog Application 🚀

-Welcome to **SYO**, the ultimate platform for bloggers and developers!
-SYO offers a feature-rich environment where you can create, share, and interact with content effortlessly.
+Welcome to **ThoughtVibe**, the ultimate platform for bloggers and developers!
+ThoughtVibe offers a feature-rich environment where you can create, share, and interact with content effortlessly.

 ## Features ✨

 ### 📝 **Feature-Rich Blogging**
-- **Markdown Support**: Write and format your posts with ease using markdown, including code snippets.
+- **Markdown Support**: Write and format your posts easily using markdown, including code snippets.
 - **Cloud Storage**: Seamlessly upload and manage your images and files with our integrated cloud storage.
-- **Beautiful Themes**: Choose between light and dark mode to suit your preference.
+- **Beautiful Themes**: Choose between light and dark modes to suit your preference.

 ### 🌐 **Interactive Community**
 - **Engage with Others**: Comment on posts and interact with other blogs to build a vibrant community.
-- **Follow Blogs**: Stay updated with your favorite blogs by following them.
+- **Follow Blogs**: Stay updated with your favourite blogs by following them.
 - **Share and Promote**: Easily share your articles on social media to reach a broader audience.

 ### 📊 **Personalized Experience**